onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 *MainUIController.SubmitTxWithArgs()*

-This is a very simple Transaction like the previous one which doesn’t actually mutate anything, but simply demonstrates passing arguments to the Transaction.
-Enter the account address to sign with, a string argument and a number argument, and click the button.
+This is a very simple Transaction like the previous one which doesn't actually mutate anything, but simply demonstrates passing arguments to the Transaction.
+Enter a string argument and a number argument, then click the next Submit Transaction button.
 Like the previous test, the arguments are logged out on the blockchain.

 ![](../media/f0dfb75d21cf7462d7f0aaf199d97b27.png)